-Successful applicants will be required to enter into a funding agreement with the South Australian Government.
+Successful applicants will be required to enter into a funding agreement with the Government of South Australian.
 This agreement will set out the terms of the grant, conditions, payment schedules, project timing, key performance indicators, reporting and evaluation requirements and other matters.
+It is expected applicants will be advised in December 2025 of success (or otherwise) due to SA Government processes relating to funding availability.

-It will also include terms relating to publicity of the project, noting GISA must be acknowledged in all media and promotional activities relating to successful projects.
-All publicity must be approved in the first instance by Green Industries SA.
+The agreement will also include terms relating to publicity of the project, noting GISA must be acknowledged in all media and promotional activities relating to successful projects.
+All publicity must be approved in the first instance by GISA.

-A copy of a standard funding agreement can be provided on request.
+A copy of standard funding agreement can be provided on request.